 It’s been awhile since I’ve written anything in this space and my thoughts don’t coalesce as well.
 It seems a great number of things slip through the cracks, what with the energy it takes simply to manage and maintain in these shuttered, shattered and gradually-being-reassembled times.

-Plus, I did release a new book of poetry in January*.
 Sometimes it seems I’ve used up most of my words.

 My thoughts have found their way onto paper of a different kind, lately with watercolors and a brush, hence the illustration you see above.